Brown-scripts/Cropped-AI/README.md

 This hackathon project addresses the critical challenge of crop disease management in Ghana by providing farmers with:

 - *AI-powered disease detection* from crop photos using deep learning
-- *Intelligent treatment recommendations* based on disease severity and farmer preferences
+- *Intelligent treatment recommendations* based on farmer preferences
 - *Supplier location services* to find nearby agricultural suppliers
 - *Offline functionality* for areas with limited internet connectivity
 - *Multi-platform support* through mobile app and web API